AztlanEngineering/swatch-documentation/docs/swatch.introduction.md

 **Swatch is a CSS library that aims at solving theming using CSS4 variables and the setter/getter pattern.**

-In other words, Swatch is a CSS library that aims at providing color schemes to HTML pages and components and does it in a code-efficient way.
+In other words, Swatch is library that aims at providing color schemes to HTML pages and components and does it in a code-efficient way.

-You can use this library to take care of **all** the coloring needs of your html, from global dynamic themes to component-level coloring, on elements like buttons, text, form inputs, etc...
+You can use Swatch to take care of **all** the coloring needs of your html, from global dynamic themes to component-level coloring, on elements like buttons, text, form inputs, etc...

 And the best part is ...
 Swatch comes as a **lightweight bundle (only 3kb)**, is **framework-agnostic** (it does not make assumptions about which framework you're using, whether it's a React/Vue/[Name here] application or just a simple `.html` file) and is **entirely customizable**.